Alpine borane

-Alpine borane is the commercial name for an organoboron compound that is used in organic synthesis.
-It is a colorless liquid, although it is usually encountered as a solution.
+Alpine borane is the commercial name for an organoboron compound used in organic synthesis.
+It is a colorless liquid, which is usually encountered as a solution.
+A range of alkyl-substituted boranes are specialty reagents in organic synthesis.
+Two such reagents closely related to Alpine borane are 9-BBN and diisopinocampheylborane.

 Preparation and reactions

 This reagent is generated by treating 9-BBN with α-pinene.

 This sterically crowded chiral trialkylborane can stereoselectively reduce aldehydes in what is known as the Midland Alpine borane reduction, or simply the Midland reduction.